-Over the weekend, we visited Northern Cebu’s version of the Monastery of the Marian Monks in Simala, Sibonga, Cebu.
-Simala’s counterpart is St. Benedict’s Monastery in Corte, Carmen, Cebu.
-The monastery is run by the Benedictine monks of the Sylvestrine Congregation.
-The monastery houses the miraculous image of Our Lady of Manaoag.
+Over the weekend, we visited St Benedict’s Monastery in Corte, Carmen.
+The monastery is considered Northern Cebu’s version of Simala.
+Running it are the Benedictine monks of the Sylvestrine Congregation.
+It houses the miraculous image of Our Lady of Manaoag.

 Like Simala, the monastery is vast.
 And you can’t see it from the main highway.
 In fact, just like the one in Simala, it would take you a couple of minutes to reach the Benedictine monastery from the main road.